Breck37/react-2-mini/README.md

 ### Summary

-In this step, we will initialize some new properties on state that will be used for some checkout options we will be creating for the user, as well as deleting our current `updateName` method.
+In this step, we will initialize some new properties on state that will be used as additional checkout options for the user, as well as deleting our current `updateName` method.

 ### Instructions